CacheGuard-OS

 cancel command.
 The

-cancel command can't be invoked when an
+cancel command cannot be invoked while an

-apply operation, you can use the
+apply operation, use the

 apply cancel command.

-Load & Save a Configuration
+Load and Save a Configuration

-172.18.2.1 IP address to exchange files via the
+172.18.2.1 for file exchange via the

 internal network interface, use the following commands: